MonsteRico/ObsidianNotes/content/Codeninjas Camps/Minecraft Modding/Block.md

 - Enter a new name for the block, there are certain restrictions to follow make sure they follow them.
 Also try not to include the word "Block" in the names
 - Also do not use existing block names, e.g. Dirt, Diamond etc.

 Following is a description of all the different tabs that are at the bottom.
 You can navigate to each of them by clicking each of them.
+The ? next to each thing will give some information when you click on it.

 ![[Pasted image 20220621174417.png]]